cmpsc100-allegheny-college/bodega/README.md

 ### Bodega site

+To view your website link, you can go to `Settings` in your bodega repository and click on `Pages` on the left-side menu.

 **You must create a branch named `YOUR_DEPARTMENT-SITE` to conduct your work.**

 All of the files for your bodega site are located in the `site` folder.
 Every neighborhood member should make a "post" in their own file in the `_posts` folder.
 This file's name _must_ follow the naming convention: